Dropped by Home Insurance in 2026? 5 Urgent Steps to Get Covered and the Truth About FAIR Plans

 Q5: What should I do first when I get a home insurance non-renewal notice?

 Act immediately.
 Read the notice in full, note the policy expiration date, and mark your calendar with a hard deadline at least 30 days before that date.
 Contact your current insurer to understand the specific reason and ask whether the decision can be reversed.
-Then contact an independent insurance agent — not a captive agent tied to one carrier — who can access the full admitted market, surplus lines options, and FAIR Plan coverage in your state.
+Then contact an independent insurance agent, not a captive agent tied to one carrier, who can access the full admitted market, surplus lines options, and FAIR Plan coverage in your state.
 Do not wait to begin shopping.
-The homeowners who end up in the worst situations are those who set the notice aside and address it in the final weeks before expiration, when options have narrowed and time pressure forces suboptimal choices.
+The homeowners who end up in the worst situations are those who set the notice aside and address it in the final weeks before expiration.
 Simultaneously, begin documenting any property conditions that could be improved to strengthen your insurability profile going forward.

 Post a Comment